stefan-lopez/supply_chain_reinforcement_learning/README.md

 ## Project File Overview

 - [`demo/animation.py`](demo/animation.py) main file for running the demo animations for your program.
-- [`training/train_a2c.py`](training/train_a2c.py) main file for training an A2C model to learn optimum decisions within your supply chain.
+- [`training/train_a2c.py`](training/train_a2c.py) main file for training an A2C model to learn optimal decisions within your supply chain.
 - [`training/testing_environment.py`](training/testing_environment.py) a script for testing the models you have trained to see how well they perform.

 ## Requirements